verfix-dev/verfix/ROADMAP.md

 # Verfix Roadmap

-**Goal:** Be the deterministic verification layer between AI-generated code and production — the gate every automated change passes through before it reaches users.
+**Goal:** Be the trust layer between an AI coding agent's claim of "done" and your users — the same flow, authored once, is replayed deterministically at three moments: in the agent's edit→verify loop, at the PR gate, and against the deployed app.
+Typed failures close the agent's fix loop without a human; the PR comment and post-deploy result tell humans it worked without them clicking through the app.
+(Expanded, with the metric and the definition of "best in field," in [NORTH_STAR.md](./NORTH_STAR.md).)

-**Where we are:** local-first runtime works end-to-end (in-process engine, typed failures, traces, source guard).
+**Where we are:** local-first runtime works end-to-end (in-process engine, typed failures, traces, source guard); `verfix` 0.3.7 / `@verfix/engine` 0.1.5 are on npm.
 The engine supports 12 actions (incl. form interaction, upload, iframe targeting, auth state reuse) and 8 failure types.
-We have zero users.
+Two independent coding-agent field reviews exist (a live SaaS app, and the-internet testbed — see the backlogs below); the second one recommends Verfix as the agent trust layer.
+We still have ~zero users.
 Everything below is ordered by what gets us from "works" to "used," and every phase has an explicit exit condition so we don't polish forever.

 **Operating principle:** deterministic first, one config surface, frozen failure taxonomy.
 Capability grows by adding *steps and assertion detail inside the existing JSON schema* — never by adding a second config format, a plugin system, or a new mode.